isai2506/Markdown/README.md

        find . name <name of the file or folder>

 ## create and edit text files

     In Git Bash are different codes to do this, the one that you can use to create and start editing the file is: vim newFile.txt

 ## Get the state of the computer

+    To know the state of the status of a repository, the code used is: git status

 ## The initial configuation